guidance-guarantee-programme/pension_guidance/content/take_cash_in_chunks.md

 If you have multiple pension pots, you can take chunks of cash from one and continue to pay into others.
 The maximum you can pay in is £10,000 a year.
 This includes your tax relief of 20%.
 For example, to get a contribution of £10,000 you would only have to pay in £8,000.

-You can also pay into the pot you already take cash from but you won’t get tax relief on these payments.
+Your provider may also let you continue to pay into the pot you take cash from.

 ## Your next steps